TrickfireRobotics/urc-2023/docs/install_on_windows.md

 ## Docker Desktop
 Install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop).
 If you already have it, update it, and make sure it uses the WSL2 backend (Docker Desktop > Settings > **Use the WSL 2 based engine**).
 If Docker Desktop fails to start, try deleting `%appdata%/Docker`.

 Docker Desktop will offer you a tutorial - it's not necessary for setting up this repository.
 You can skip it if you want.
+You also do not need a Docker account to use Docker, so skip that as well.

 In general, you can't work with containers if Docker isn't running on Windows.
 There will be a whale icon in the Windows system tray if Docker is running.
 You can enable/disable Docker auto-starting when you log in (Docker Desktop > Settings > General > **Start Docker Desktop when you log in**).